- What is the potable water tank?

 How to winterize your trailer?

 We recommend using some of the same techniques that many RV´s use toweatherproof and winterize their units.
-There are many informative sites online that can assist with ideas and recommendations about winterizing your unit.
+There are many informative sites online that can assist with ideas and recommendations about winterizing your food truck plumbing system.
 One site specifically is called:

 .
 This site uses many sources to answer specific questions and issues, weatherproofing and winterizing included.